 With the development of osteoarthritis, the pain becomes constant even during rest.
 It also continues during the night and may wake you from your sleep.
 You may have to avoid many activities and movements that aggravate the pain, such as climbing stairs and getting out of the toilet.

-The appearance of such symptoms may make surgery the only treatment for osteoarthritis, so if you feel pain in your joints, do not neglect yourself and quicklyContact Bimaristan Medical Center In Turkey, in order to detect the case early and avoid the occurrence of irreversible complications.
+The appearance of such symptoms may make surgery the only treatment for osteoarthritis, so if you feel pain in your joints, do not neglect yourself and hurry up.
+Communion With Bimaristan Medical Center in Turkey in order to detect the condition early and avoid irreversible complications.

 Osteoarthritis may have different symptoms depending on the affected joints: